|

 votes: The Original, Unweighted Inclusive, and

-Weighted Inclusive |
+Weighted Inclusive versions |

 |

-Group Voting Tickets in
+Group Voting Tickets,

-elections for the Senate,
+which have been used in elections for the Senate,

 all mainland State upper